Preparing young learners for jobs of the future

 Jobs like data analyst will be most sought after in an artificial intelligence driven industries, and the demand will also rise for jobs like specialized sales, new types of human resources, organizational development specialists, engineering specialties and government relations specialists, we will see decline in redundant manual jobs with the rise of automation and even pink collar jobs like customer support will be replaced by smart bots.

 The role of enterprises, educators and individuals in a highly demanding future of work will be crucial in building a society where there is a balance of employment among the populations.
 Students should be exposed to the world of business and industries early on.
 There needs to be a strong tie up between the academia and the business world.
-The youth needs to be taught to be future-ready and broad disciplines of education and specialised knowledge with some transferable skills should be taught to them in school.
+The youth needs to be taught to be future-ready and broad disciplines of education and specialized knowledge with some transferable skills should be taught to them in school.
 Awareness of discipline should remain as the foundation on which new knowledge is acquired.
 Future-ready students should be able to apply their knowledge in new and changing circumstances.

 Critical Thinking – it’s not what we learn, but how we learn.